cbuchner1/CudaMiner/README.txt

 --interactive    [-i] list of flags (0 or 1) to enable interactive
                  desktop performance on individual cards.
 Use this to remove lag at the cost of some hashing performance.
+                 Do not use large launch configs for devices that shall run in interactive mode - it's best to use autotune!

---texture-cache  [-C] list of flags (0 or 1) to enable use of the
+--texture-cache  [-C] list of flags (0 or 1 or 2) to enable use of the
                  texture cache for reading from the scrypt scratchpad.
+                 1 uses a 1D cache, whereas 2 uses a 2D texture layout.
-                 This is very experimental and may hurt performance.
+                 This is very experimental and may hurt performance on some cards.

 --single-memory  [-m] list of flags (0 or 1) to make the devices
                  allocate their scrypt scratchpad in a single,